gregdan3/gregdan3.dev/src/content/about/about-me.md

+---
+title: "Welcome to"
+description: "gregdan3 is a dev"
+date: 2022-03-25 # date i first committed to my original site
+updated: 2024-09-27
+---

 I'm Gregory (@gregdan3).
 I do devops, database, and backend.
 Frontend was suspiciously missing from this list, so this site is now a permanent work in progress as I learn ~~Svelte~~ Astro.
 I have no idea how to breathe.